jesuserro/docker/README.md

 xdebug.remote_host=host.docker.internal
 ```

-and in the `docker-compose.dev.yml` file:
+and in the `docker-compose.dev.yml` file, beware of these environment configurations:

 ``` shell
   environment: